CtrlK

 Completeness

-Clearly answers both 'what' (create a PRD using an 8-section template covering specific areas) and 'when' (explicit 'Use when' clause with multiple trigger scenarios: writing a PRD, documenting product requirements, preparing a feature spec, or reviewing an existing PRD).
+Clearly answers both 'what' (create a PRD using an 8-section template covering specific areas) and 'when' (explicit 'Use when' clause with four trigger scenarios: writing a PRD, documenting product requirements, preparing a feature spec, or reviewing an existing PRD).

 3 / 3